pselle/django-rest-angular2-example/README.md

 # Angular 2 and Django REST Framework

-A simple example application where an Angular2 app talks to an API running Django REST framework.
+A simple example application where an Angular 2 app talks to an API running Django REST framework.

 ## Setup